lyfofvipin/lyfofvipin.github.io/_posts/c_language/2017-6-12-variable_and_data_type_in_c.md

 This data type tell us that a decimal number is being used a program for printing for taking a decimal number from user the same work is being done by float data type but float data type round off our number and double data type does not round orf number.

-#### Float data type

-It is also act as double data type it also tell that it is a molecule your program but it round off that decimal number.

 #### Void data type